Q. What is the SAT test, who should take the test, and how can I register for the test?

 A. The PSAT (Preliminary Scholastic Aptitude Test) is administered by the College Board, and is given to juniors in October.
 This test is the best preparation for the SAT test, and is a comprehensive tool that gives valuable feedback to both the student and the school.
 For students who take the PSAT, the score report provides a standardized view of their scholastic skills, and helps them compare their performance to other college-bound students nationwide.
 It is recommended for all juniors who think they may want to apply to college.
 The PSAT is given at Blue Hills on the second Wednesday in October during the school day.
 All juniors receive registration forms in homeroom or can see their Guidance Counselor to register for the test.
 More information is available on the College Board website, email@example.com>

-A. The COOP (Cooperative Education) program provides students the opportunity to apply their technical training and develop additional skills in a paid work environment while earning credit towards their diploma.
-The COOP program is available to eligible students in the last quarter of their junior year and the entire senior year.
-To be eligible, a student must have a grade of C or better in all academics, and a grade of B or better in their technical area.
-Additionally, they must have a satisfactory discipline and attendance record, as well as receiving permission from the administration, all teachers, and their Guidance Counselor.
-The COOP work experience must also be directly related to their vocational program.
+A. The co-op program provides students the opportunity to apply their technical training and develop additional skills in a paid work environment while earning credit toward their vocational program.
+The Cooperative Education program is available to eligible students in the third quarter of their junior year and the entire senior year, pending certain requirements.
+See the Parent/Student Handbook for details.

 A. GPA is your grade point average.
 It is calculated on a 4.0 scale, and is an average of all your academic and technical grades.
 The class rank is an exact rank order of each student in the class.
 It is determined by multiplying the GPA raw number for each course taken by the quality points (QP) assigned to the course.
 Quality points are applied to a student’s grade point average to determine a weighted GPA.
 Class rank and GPA are cumulative and start in grade 9.